 To ensure students learn the fundamental content of a course and develop a strong foundation for lifelong learning, her teaching emphasis is placed on fostering critical thinking skills and engaging in experiential learning opportunities.
 Foley teaches many upper-level courses including Criminology and Principles of Juvenile Procedures.
 Foley also incorporates her background in criminal justice with her passion for research and writing throughout the curriculum.

 Over the years, Foley has taught research and writing courses that include Research Methods for the Social Sciences, Communicating in Criminal Justice, and Critical Reading and Writing.
-Foley is an active member of the Delta Kappa Gamma Society International Honor Society for Women Educators and a member of the Academy of Criminal Justice Sciences.
+Foley is a member of the Golden Key International Honor Society and the Delta Kappa Gamma Society International Honor Society for Women Educators.
+She is a member of the National Criminal Justice Honor Society and a member of the Academy of Criminal Justice Sciences.